dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    ```

 When you have confirmed that your full node is up to date with the rest of the dYdX
-network, configure advanced settings and learn about best practices on the [Running a Full Node](../infrastructure_providers-validators/running_full_node) page.
+network, you can configure advanced settings and learn about best practices on the [Running a Full Node](../infrastructure_providers-validators/running_full_node) page.